 So people develop social skills that they use to hold on to their friends and family as the truth changes.
 The truth becomes less important than their friends.
 They become not so vocal about things.
 When they see an Ex-Scientologist telling himself complete lies about his own personal experiences as a Scientologist, they shut up and just let him keep doing it.
 They let the person keep thinking whatever he wants, no matter how false, no matter how self-destructive, because they don’t want to harm their friendship with him.

 David Miscavige does this, too.
 As L Ron Hubbard did before him, David Miscavige knows that his whole empire is built on Keeping Scientology True.
 And so he either looks away from, or lies about, all of his experience that tells him that is not the case.
 He expels and fair games anyone whose truth has changed if they refuse to shut up about it.
 David Miscavige knows that if he values the truth over his social position, then all his friends who support him now would jettison him out onto the street.

 So as long as he keeps making Scientology true, he keeps his social position on top the Church of Scientology.

 The current popular kids of Ex-Scientology on the Internet know this, as well.
-If they say something “controversial”, or make some public statement that the truth Exes all agree on might not be true, they will lose their position of social popularity.
-So these popular kids end up saying things that they don’t really believe, or they keep looking away from things that might make the truth change again.
+If they say something “controversial”, or make some public statement that the truth Exes all agree on might not be true, they will lose their position of social popularity which gets them likes, readers and video views.
+So these popular kids end up saying things that they don’t really believe any more, or they keep looking away from things that might make the truth change again.
 And they ban anyone who disagrees and won’t shut up.
 They do all this in order to hold on to their social popularity, their existing relationships, and to keep selling their books and t-shirts.

 It’s much easier to acknowledge that social relationships are impermanent than it is to acknowledge that the truth is impermanent, too.